pkic/pkic.org/content/events/2025/pqc-conference-austin-us/_index.md

     - time: "10:00"
       title: Hardware Cryptographic Modules
       description: |
         This panel will explore the integration of Post-Quantum Cryptography (PQC) into Hardware Cryptographic Modules, with a focus on the recently released NIST standards.
 Panelists will examine the challenges and opportunities related to certifying PQC algorithms in compliance with established security requirements.
-Key topics will include performance considerations, such as the computational cost of PQC in constrained environments, and availability, especially the readiness of hardware vendors to meet market demand.
+Key topics will include performance considerations, such as the computational cost of PQC in constrained environments, the importance of ensuring interoperability and crypto agility in the process, and availability, especially the readiness of hardware vendors to meet market demand.
 The discussion will also address the evolving landscape of certification processes and the implications for secure communications in a Post-Quantum world.
       track: Panel discussion
       speakers:
-        - Blair Canavan
+        - Eric Amador
         - Bruno Couillard
         - Giuseppe Damiano
       location: